HYPERLITE DAY SALE丨UP TO $120 OFF

 • Step 3: Audit the Topology.
 Prioritize LLC resonant converters for 24/7 high-bay applications.

 • Step 4: Verify Safety.
-Ensure the fixture is UL 1598 Listed for luminaires and uses UL 8750 certified components.
+Ensure the fixture is UL 1598 Listed and uses UL 8750 certified components.

 Disclaimer: This article is for informational purposes only and does not constitute professional electrical engineering or financial advice.
 All electrical installations must comply with local building codes and the National Electrical Code (NEC).
 Consult with a licensed electrician or lighting designer for site-specific calculations.